 This short read will allow you to determine the stages of Yorkie puppies’ growth and what developments they undergo in those stages.

 The neonatal period is from birth up to 2 weeks.
 From the moment they are born, their strongest bond will be with their mother.
-Like other dogs, Yorkies are born blind and deaf, the only sense they have is the sense of smell, and this will help them to find their mother.
+Like other dogs, Yorkies are born blind and deaf; the only sense they have is the sense of smell, which will help them find their mother.

 And the ability to learn new lessons throughout their life will always depend on how their owners treat their puppies.
-If a puppy doesn’t have enough time to develop, it might have difficulties later in their life.
+If a puppy doesn’t have enough time to develop, it might have difficulties later in its life.

 It would help if you took extra precautions as their human guardian to ensure that the early developmental stages are safely monitored and adequately guided.